vidartf/jupyterlab_discovery/README.md

 A JupyterLab extension to facilitate the discovery and installation of other extensions.

-Note: This extension has now been included in the core of JupyterLab!
+***Note: This extension has now been included in the core of JupyterLab!***
+It has been included as the [extension manager].
 To enable it:
 - Go into advanced settings editor.
 - Open the Extension Manager section.
 - Add the entry `"enabled": true`.